Java

 Details of Java Exception Handling

-A method that calls a method with a checked exception in its throws
+A method that calls a method with a checked exception in its throws clause has

 3 options for handling: